Skip to content

 An attestation flow works as follows, in accordance with Figure 1:

-- The client sends the attestation statement back to the back-end.
+3. The client sends the attestation proof (CSR) back to the back-end.

-- Wire-format-wise this is a CSR, with a custom attribute carrying the actual attestation proof
+• Wire-format-wise, this is a CSR with a custom attribute carrying the attestation statement payload

-- CSRs were chosen as their canonical encoding is precisely specified and because they inherently come with a proof of possession of the private key
+• CSRs were chosen because their canonical encoding is precisely specified and because they inherently come with a proof of possession of the private key

-- CSRs freely allow defining arbitrary extensions and attributes, which is a perfect fit for Warden Supreme's usage scenario
+• CSRs allow defining arbitrary extensions and attributes, which is a perfect fit for Warden Supreme's usage scenario

 As shown in Figure 1, the back-end needs to be configured before being able to assert the trustworthiness of a client.
 While the actual API is unified for Android and iOS (both for verifying attestation statements and on the mobile clients creating attestation statements), configuration needs to deal with each platform separately.